 Track record

-• 11years leading foresight practice in India
+• 11 years leading foresight practice in India

-• 40+ client organizations guided through transformation
+• 40+ client organisations guided through transformation

 • 900+ strategic projects delivered